HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

 ## Definition of terms

-Refer to the following definition of terms used throughout the performance tests and sizing guidances:
+The following terms are used throughout the performance tests and sizing guides:

 - Concurrent user: The number of virtual users actively sending requests to the target application simultaneously.